Responsibility for Overhanging Tree Branches

 Who Pays for Tree Pruning?

 If your tree requires the work of an experienced tree surgeon, then questions might arise as to who pays for the work done.
 As the tree owner is responsible for the tree, the responsibility ultimately lies with the tree owner to foot the bill.
+The cost of tree work can be significant, and it is often worth paying a professional tree surgeon to carry out the work safely and legally.
 There may be a chance to split costs, and it’s always recommended that you speak to your neighbour before calling out a tree surgeon to cut back a tree that you don’t own.

 Whilst it might be cheaper to do the work yourself, it is generally safer to use a tree surgeon to safely and efficiently remove any overhanging branches, especially if they require high access.